taoyuan/mors/README.md

   var app = mors();

-  // Attach properties to `this` app.attach(function (context) {
+  // Attach properties to `context` app.attach(function (context) {
     context.greeting = 'hello';
   });

-  // Access properties attached to `this` in your routes! app.get('/presence', function (context) {
+  // Access properties attached to `context` in your routes! app.get('/presence', function (context) {
     // The mesage to send will be 'hello xxx' if the message received is 'xxx' context.publish('/presence', context.greeting + ' ' + context.packet.payload);
   });
 ```

-This API may be used to attach convenience methods to the `this` context of route handlers.
+This API may be used to attach convenience methods to the `context` of route handlers.

 # More Information